titoausten/ideal_ML_project_directory_setup/README.md

 # Ideal Machine Learning Project Directory Setup

 ## Overview
-This repository contains a Python script to automate the ideal structure for Machine Learning projects in a production environment.
+This repository contains a Python script to automate the craetion of an ideal structure for Machine Learning projects in a production environment.

 ## Usage
 1. Clone this repository to your local machine: